grmarxer/Openstack/Openstack_2.x_Build_Instructions/Openstack_2.x_Configuration_and_Deployment_Guide_for_RHOSP_16.md

 #### On eno1np0 for both mellanox compute nodes only trunk vlans 1150,1151 and 1153.
 If you include 1152 in this mix you will get a layer 2 loop on the OVS bridge on the DPDK nodes

+#### add spiel on how important switch port configuration is for successful overcloud deployment
 <br/>

 ## Openstack 2.x Node -- Switch Port assignments for SRIOV and DPDK